-WP 12.1 Each team may request two timeouts in any game.
-An additional timeout including any timeouts not utilised may be requested should the game go into extra time.
+WP 13.1 Each team may request two timeouts per game.
 The duration of the timeout shall be one minute.
 A timeout may be requested at any time, including after a goal, by the coach of the team in possession of the ball calling “timeout” and signalling to the secretary or referee with the hands forming a T-shape.
 If a timeout is requested, the secretary or referee shall immediately stop the game by whistle and the players shall immediately return to their respective halves of the field of play.
 The timeout request can also be made by any device authorized for use in the game.

-WP 12.5 At the restart following a timeout, players may take any position in the field of play, subject to the Rules relating to the taking of penalty throws and corner throws.
+WP 13.5 At the restart following a timeout, players may take any position in the field of play, subject to the Rules relating to the taking of corner throws.